unioslo/mreg/docs/network_policies.md

 ### Community

-A **Community** is a named (case insensitive) collection of **Hosts** within a **single** Network Policy.
-Each community belongs to exactly one policy, enabling further subdivision of hosts adhering to that policy.
+A **Community** is a named (case insensitive) collection of **Hosts** within a **single** Network.
+Each community belongs to exactly one network, enabling further subdivision of hosts within that network.
+This is typically used for client isolation / segmentation.
 Communities allow you to group hosts based on function, location, access, or other logical groupings.

 ### Host Membership

-**Hosts** in this system can belong to **one** Community at a time under the associated Network Policy.
-Adding a host to a community typically requires that the host’s IP addresses match networks using that same policy.
+**Hosts** in this system can belong to **one** Community at a time under the associated Network.
+Adding a host to a community requires that at least one of the host’s IP addresses match the network.

+Note: Administrators may set `MREG_CREATING_COMMUNITY_REQUIRES_POLICY_WITH_ATTRIBUTES` which will require that a network must have a policy with all the attributes in the list to be able to create a community. `MREG_MAX_COMMUNITES_PER_NETWORK` can be set to limit the number of communities per network.
+Setting this to 0 will allow an unlimited number of communities.

 ---